 From Vyāsa’s commentary on the Yoga Sūtra

-Where are your favorite places you have traveled to?
+Where are your favourite places you have travelled to?

 I love Rickets Head in Pembrokeshire, the spring flowers are amazing, the sea can be wild and it’s a place of solitude.
 I’ve been fortunate enough to travel to South America, Africa and Asia but I love Wales.